-Malware is an umbrella term used to describe any malicious software designed to harm, exploit, or extract sensitive data from a system, device, or network.
-Cybercriminals use malicious software to access sensitive information they can use for financial gain.
+Malware is an umbrella term for malicious software designed to harm, exploit, or extract sensitive data from a system, device, or network.
+For example, cybercriminals use malicious software to access sensitive information they can use for financial gain.
 Stolen data can include anything from your payment details to your medical records, passwords, and more.

-These are some ways malware can find its way into your devices:
+Malware is commonly spread by visiting suspicious websites, downloading files, or emailing.
+Here are some other ways malware can find its way into your devices.

 Phishing emails trick a victim into clicking on a link or opening an attachment that contains a malicious file.
 These emails appear to come from friends, trusted sources, or reputable organizations.
 Once opened, however, the malware code runs and starts carrying out actions on your system.